 No fluoride.
 Charcoal toothpaste can’t be used in place of regular toothpaste as it doesn’t contain the necessary component of fluoride, which fights dental decay.
 “Fluoride is nature’s cavity fighter and can cut tooth decay by up to 40 percent.”
 Source: Daily Burn

 Unknown safety.
 There are few studies on the benefits of charcoal as a dietary supplement, so both short and long-term effects are unknown.

 Unknown effectiveness.
 Charcoal’s whitening effect is largely speculative.
 There have been no scientifically accepted studies that confirm charcoal’s whitening claims.

 For a whiter, brighter smile, the ADA suggests avoiding staining foods such as wine, coffee, tea and tobacco products.
 They also recommend brushing your teeth twice a day for two full minutes with whitening toothpaste that carries the ADA Seal of Acceptance and flossing daily.
 Regularly scheduled visits to your dentist to perform cleanings, and to discuss in-office teeth whitening processes will also support your healthy, and white smile.

 A bright white smile and a healthy mouth begin with your good oral care habits and your dentist working together to achieve your goals.
-For a beautiful smile, contact a PERFECT TEETH dentist in your area online or call 844-717-9588 to make an appointment today!
+For a beautiful smile, contact a PERFECT TEETH dentist in your area online to make an appointment today!